Useless and Disgusting Khandha

 Dhamma Talks by Mogok Sayadaw; 28th November 1961

 Do you get dukkha with good kamma?
 Or because of your past foolishness?
-You can’t take off ageing, sickness and death.
+You can’t take off ageing, sickness, and death.
 It appears to us, we get the useless thing.
-In any life if you don’t know it as dukkha sacca and ignorance will arise again.
-You’re living happily with your wife and children means being happy wherever you are.
-Happy with the things you have as good is Taṇhā.
-And you don’t want to separate with your wife and children is clinging (upādāna), etc. (to kamma).
-From dukkha (sec.2) and samudaya (sec.3) arises again.
-If you don’t do the task of insight and it is like you let samudaya grow in its own way.
-Section three is the present cause but it also can be said as the future cause (it let future khandha to be arisen).
+In any life, if you don’t know it as dukkha sacca, ignorance will arise again.
+Living happily with your wife and children means being happy wherever you are.
+Being happy with the things you have as good is Taṇhā.
+And not wanting to separate from your wife and children is clinging (upādāna), etc. (related to kamma).
+From dukkha (sec.2) and samudaya (sec.3), arises again.
+If you don’t do the task of insight, it is like you let samudaya grow in its own way.
+Section three is the present cause but can also be said as the future cause (it allows future khandha to arise).
 Section three will connect with section 4.
-If you don’t want it to connect don’t let sec.3 arise from sec.2.
-If sec.3 arises it’s the arising of D.A. process and if it’s not, then the cessation of D.A. process.
+If you don’t want it to connect, don’t let sec.3 arise from sec.2.
+If sec.3 arises, it’s the arising of the D.A. process and if it’s not, then the cessation of the D.A. process.
 It’s important, so take note of it carefully.
 If we reconnect with the above mentioned, from sec.2 not arising sec.3 is Nibbāna.
-With the cessation of sec.3 and sec.4 which are the cessation of Dukkha and Samudaya so it’s Nibbāna.
+With the cessation of sec.3 and sec.4, which are the cessation of Dukkha and Samudaya, so it’s Nibbāna.

-Taṇhā ends Nibbāna, Khandha ends Nibbāna. (i.e., Sec.3 and Sec.4 end).
-Khandha D.A. process is talking to you.
-Don’t think blindly others attain Nibbāna or not!
-None of them is true.
-All these are only thoughts (proliferation) and not about knowing.
-(Here Sayadawji’s talk becomes humorous.
-You have to make decisions with this as it’s rāja day or pyasadā day— i.e., about whether it's a lucky day or unlucky day.
+Taṇhā ends in Nibbāna, Khandha ends in Nibbāna. (i.e., Sec.3 and Sec.4 end).
+The Khandha D.A. process is talking to you.
+Don’t think blindly about whether others attain Nibbāna or not!
+None of them are true.
+All these are only thoughts (proliferation) and not about actual knowing.
+(Here, Sayadawji’s talk becomes humorous.)
+You have to make decisions with this as it’s a rāja day or a pyasadā day— (i.e., about whether it's a lucky day or an unlucky day.)

-Note: Burmese calendar follows the Buddhist tradition— each day is described as rāja day (good day) or pyasadā day (bad day).
+Note: The Burmese calendar follows the Buddhist tradition—each day is described as a rāja day (good day) or a pyasadā day (bad day).
 All these descriptions are made by astrologers.
-Its tradition may have come from Indian Astrology.
-Hence, here Mogok Sayadaw’s interpretation on good luck and bad luck from the Dhamma View.
-It is indeed true - without the end of the Khandha Dukkha, all beings will always be in the day of bad luck (the day of Pyasadā).
+This tradition may have come from Indian Astrology.
+Hence, here, Mogok Sayadaw’s interpretation on good luck and bad luck from the Dhamma View.
+It is indeed true - without the end of Khandha Dukkha, all beings will always be in the day of bad luck (the day of Pyasadā).

 • Content of Part 14 on "Dhamma Talks by Mogok Sayadaw"